braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Section 2.1 Scope**]

+We begin our construction by isolating the fundamental atom of our theory; the single causal link.
+At this stage, we assume for the sake of clarity that no timestamps exist and no paths extend beyond a single edge, effectively placing our inquiry in a sandbox containing only isolated pairs of vertices stripped of any external context.
+We do this to pin down the properties of the link itself before we allow it to interact with the broader network, ensuring that the most basic unit of our physics behaves according to necessity rather than chance.
+We must ask what is required for a connection to represent a physical transfer of influence rather than a mere static association on a map.

+If the link is to carry the burden of causality, it cannot be a symmetric bond that looks the same from both ends; it must possess an inherent direction.
+We require a mechanism that distinguishes the source from the target, effectively creating a gradient of potential that drives the universe from one state to the next.
+Without this intrinsic asymmetry, the graph would be a static web of relationships with no capacity for evolution, resembling a frozen crystal rather than a flowing river.
+We are looking for the geometric equivalent of an arrow of time that exists even at the smallest possible scale.

-We assume for now no timestamps or paths longer than one edge; our sandbox holds isolated pairs of vertices.
-The method pins down the link's properties directly, then tests why weaker conditions like antisymmetry fall short in the sections ahead.
-This primitive matters because it seeds the direction that the full axioms will amplify, ensuring the graph evolves as a one-way street rather than a tangle.
+The method we employ here pins down the link's necessary properties directly, establishing the rules of engagement for the simplest possible interaction between two events.
+We will then test these properties by contrasting them with weaker mathematical conditions, such as antisymmetry, in the sections that follow.
+This primitive matters because it seeds the directionality that the full set of axioms will amplify; by ensuring that even the smallest unit of connection enforces a strict distinction between "before" and "after," we guarantee that the graph evolves as a one-way street rather than a chaotic tangle of reversible events.
 :::

 ### 2.1.1 Axiom: The Directed Causal Link {#2.1.1}